juanzhangcs/juanzhangcs.github.io/_pages/about.md

 * Decision-making strategies in future mobile networks
  <br />

 I am also enthusiastic to teach and work with highly motivated students, and very excited to see students making progress.
-In qualification, I am an Associate Fellow of UKPSF (also in the last stage of the PGCAP process) for teaching and supporting learning in higher education, recognized by Advance HE.
+In qualification, I am a Fellow of UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education, recognized by Advance HE.
 <br />
 <br />